opencpu/opencpu-server/README.md

 # OpenCPU Cloud Server

-This repository contains the sources for the opencpu server (aka cloud server).
-It consists of the following packages:
+This repository contains the sources for the `opencpu-server` package, aka cloud server.

- * `opencpu-server` - rApache based opencpu API server
- * `opencpu` - Alias for `opencpu-server`

 ## Server manual